Criminal conversation: Current usage: United States

 The tort is still recognized in a number of states in the United States, although it has been abolished either legislatively or judicially in most.

 The tort has seen particular use in North Carolina.
 In the case of Cannon v.
 Miller, 71 N.C.
 App.
 460, 322 S.E.2d 780 (1984), the North Carolina Court of Appeals (the state's intermediate appellate court) abolished the tort of criminal conversation, as well as the tort of alienation of affections, in the state.
 However, the North Carolina Supreme Court summarily vacated the Court of Appeals' decision shortly thereafter, saying in a brief opinion that the Court of Appeal had improperly sought to overrule earlier decisions of the Supreme Court.
 Cannon v.
 Miller, 313 N.C.
 324, 327 S.E.2d 888 (1985).
 In 2009, the General Assembly approved legislation which placed some limits on such lawsuits.
 The bill was signed into law by Governor Bev Perdue on August 3, 2009, and is codified under Chapter 52 of the North Carolina General Statutes:

 Each of the three limitations arose from a recent North Carolina legal case involving the tort.
 In Jones v.
 Skelley, 195 N.C.
 App.
 500, 673 S.E.2d 385 (2009), the North Carolina Court of Appeals had held that the tort applies even to legally separated spouses.
 In Misenheimer v.
 Burris, 360 N.C.
-620, 637 S.E.2d 173 (2006), the North Carolina Supreme Court held that the statute of limitation commences when the affair should have been discovered rather than when it occurred.
+620, 637 S.E.2d 173 (2006), the North Carolina Supreme Court held that the statute of limitations commences when the affair should have been discovered rather than when it occurred.
 In Smith v.
 Lee, 2007 U.S. Dist.
 LEXIS 78987, the Federal District Court for the Western District of North Carolina noted that the question of whether an employer could be held liable for an affair conducted by an employee on a business trip was still unsettled in North Carolina.